jnk0le/simple-crt/README.md

 `--specs=nosys.specs`

 `-nostdlib`/`-nodefaultlibs` is not required.
 Bloat will be pulled only when appropriate "standard" function is used.
-(adding compiler option to use float with newlib printf/scanf can casue bloat even when printf/scanf is not used)
+(adding compiler option to use float with newlib printf/scanf will casue bloat even when printf/scanf is not used)

 Device headers can be ripped from e.g. vendor generators or CMSIS packs in eclispe iot.